David S. Taylor: Outside interests

 Earlier in his career, Taylor was vice chair of the Greater China Quality Brand Protection Committee, a collaboration between top companies and the Chinese government.
-He has also served as a director of P&G's joint venture with Clorox.
-Taylor served on the Board of Directors for Feeding America for eight years, including two years as board chair.
-He continues to serve as a member of the Cincinnati Freestore Foodbank.
-In addition, Taylor is a member of the Board of Visitors at Duke University's Fuqua School of Business.
+He has been a director of P&G's joint venture with Clorox.
+Taylor was on the board of directors for Feeding America for eight years, including two years as board chair.
+He continues to be a member of the Cincinnati Freestore Foodbank.
+In addition, Taylor is a member of the board of visitors at Duke University's Fuqua School of Business.